m-njora/superheros-challenge/README.md

 6. Start the Rails server by running `rails s`.
 7. Use a tool like Postman to test the API endpoints.

 ## Models
 The following relationships have been established between the models:

-## Models
-The following relationships have been established between the models: